ReproNim/module-FAIR-data/_episodes/04-Data-Publishing.md

 #### DataLad

-DataLad builds on top of git-annex and extends it with an intuitive command-line interface.
+[DataLad](http://datalad.org) builds on top of [git-annex](http://git-annex.branchable.com/) and extends it with an intuitive command-line and Python interfaces.
 It enables users to operate on data using familiar concepts, such as files and directories, while transparently managing data access and authorization with underlying hosting providers.
+Please see [Reproducible basics:VCS:DataLad](/module-reproducible-basics/02-vcs/#datalad) section for more information.

 #### Credit for publishing data